COL 299 Content Requirement Details

 - You may only select one event that involves watching a film or documentary.

-- You are strongly encouraged to select at least one event that is on campus and one that is off campus.
+- You are strongly encouraged to select at least one event that is on campus.

 - Any changes to the event must be approved by either the capstone teacher or the event creator or possibly both.

 The event essays must adhere to the following criteria:

 - You must submit the event form with your event essay.

 - Your event essay must answer, or at least address, all of the guideline questions outlined on the event form.

 - The essay must be minimum four pages with a research component and works cited, double spaced with normal fonts and margins.

 - The essay must be written in one of the approved standard formats, for this course it is MLA.
 (See Citing Your Sources.)